Embrace Sports Algarve Triathlon Holiday – Day 1

 It was agreed that the evening meal would be late because some people’s flights were going to arrive late.
 This meant that we had some time to be able to unpack our belongings and get things ready for the following day which we knew would be busy.

 We also had a chance to meet our flatmates – Katie and Bryn.
-Everyone assumed that they were a couple because they arrived together and already knew each other, but apparently they are just work colleagues.
+Everyone assumed that they were a couple because they arrived together and already knew each other, but apparently, they are just work colleagues.

 Before dinner, Graeme explained what we would be doing on the first full day.
 It sounded daunting, but I knew that I had to retain a more positive attitude than I had in January (I was struggling with depression then and was upset at how badly I performed).

 After the meal, Andy said he’d sort out our bikes.
 Stu was given a Ridley and I was given a Planet X bike.
-I’d brought all of my details from my Vankru bike fit as well as some basic info, such as my usual saddle height, so it didn’t take long (although it did take three coaches!) to get my bike set up and my pedals screwed on.
+I’d brought all of my details from my Vankru bike fit as well as some basic info, such as my usual saddle height.
+This meant it didn’t take long (although it did take three coaches!) to get my bike set up and my pedals screwed on.
 It looked like a really nice bike, although nothing will replace my lovely Kuota Kharma!